Medically reviewed by Kristin Hall, FNP

 This has led to a common misconception that it’s possible to be “immune” to herpes—one that we’ve debunked thoroughly here.

 While people with asymptomatic herpes infections may not experience any symptoms, they can still spread the virus to other people through oral-to-oral or sexual contact.
 While the risk of virus transmission is lower in asymptomatic people, “shedding episodes” can still occur.
 And for the record, there's no "How to prevent viral shedding" guide here, because it doesn't exist.
-There's always a chance of viral shedding, even if you're an asymptomatic carrier of the virus.
+There's always a chance of viral shedding from herpes, even if you're an asymptomatic carrier of the virus.

 Our guide to how herpes is transmitted covers the herpes transmission risk in more detail, with scientific study data on how transmission rates differ between symptomatic and asymptomatic cases of the virus.